Maintenance & Management

 Rent Payments

-Cash payments are not accepted at the office.
-However, residents who wish to pay with cash can obtain a PayLease Community Payments Card, and use it to pay their rent with cash at Walmart, Kmart, Ace, or other stores.
+Residents who wish to pay with cash can obtain a PayLease Community Payments Card, and use it to pay their rent with cash at Walmart, Kmart, Ace, or other stores.
 Contact the park office for more information about this option.

-Rent payments must be received by the park by the 6th of the month to avoid a late-payment charge, which can range from $25 to $50, depending on when payment is received.
+Rent payments must be received by the park by the 6th of the month to avoid a late-payment charge, which can range from $30 to $50, depending on when payment is received.

 Report a Maintenance Issue